-Notice that for all the higher level learning outcomes, there will be lower level outcomes that might also be implied.
-For the summative, or final assessment, it is better to assess at a higher level and assume that these "enabling outcomes" are being demonstrated at the same time within the more complex performance.
+Notice that for all the higher level learning outcomes, lower level outcomes will also be implied.
+(You need to "Understand" before you can "Evaluate.")
+For the summative, or final assessment, it is better to assess at a higher level and assume that these "enabling outcomes" are being demonstrated at the same time within the more complex cognitive skill being assessed.

-However, if you know that learners often have difficulty learning the lower level outcomes, for example, they carry misconceptions into their higher level tasks or lack more basic knowledge and skills that decreases their effectiveness, you will want to include these "enabling objectives" in your plans and develop formative assessments during training to diagnose and correct this.
+However, if you know that learners often have difficulty learning at the lower level outcomes, for example, they carry misconceptions into their higher level tasks or lack more basic knowledge and skills that decreases their effectiveness, you may want to include these "enabling objectives" in your plans and develop formative assessments during training to diagnose and correct these.